pkp/pkp-docs/admin-guide/3.3/en/email.md

 All PKP applications require that primary and technical contacts are configured under Setup for proper daily operations.
 This is required for every journal, press, or conference in the system.

-- In OJS 2.x, this can be done under _Setup Step 1_.
-- In OCS 2.x, this can be done under _Website Management Step 1_.
-- In OJS/OMP 3.x, this can be done under _Settings &gt; Journal &gt; Contact_.
+In OJS/OMP/OPS 3.x, this can be done under _Settings &gt; Journal/Press/Server &gt; Contact_.

 ## Email Validation for New Users